LLM Visibility

 • Cluster health: Performance of topic ecosystems rather than individual URLs.

-A practical AI SEO stack typically spans four functional layers.
+A practical AI SEO stack typically includes four functional layers:

 2. Content intelligence